 Although people often talk about being more “self-reliant” and achieving “energy independence,” Wendy Milne says her experience with renewable energy has been that it becomes a community effort, with friends and family eager to learn more about these sustainable technologies.

-We began our journey toward household energy independence about eight years ago, and we now rely almost exclusively on wood, wind and solar energy to power and heat our home, offices and workshop.
+We began our journey toward self-sufficient living and household energy independence about eight years ago.
+We now rely almost exclusively on wood, wind and solar energy to power and heat our home, offices and workshop.
 We still have grid electricity available at the flip of a switch, but we avoid using it unless we have to.
-This is a report from the front lines of our transition to renewables.
+This is a report from the front lines of our transition to renewable energy.
 Over the last eight years we’ve spent a lot of money and made some big mistakes.
-On the other hand, we’ve found that the challenges offer great learning opportunities, and the journey to energy self-sufficiency is endlessly engaging and deeply rewarding.
+On the other hand, we’ve found that the challenges offer great learning opportunities, and the journey to self-sufficient living is endlessly engaging and deeply rewarding.

 Wendy: A number of things converged in the fall and winter of 1997 to 1998 to shape not only my research on renewable energy but our own household conversion.
 After two decades working in public education, community development and women’s organizations, in the fall of 1997 I began to pursue a doctorate in the field of sustainable rural communities.
 I was interested in studying women’s participation in sustainability, and energy piqued my interest as a possible research focus.
 Then the ice storm of January 1998 struck the northeastern United States and eastern Canada.
 We were just on the edge of the most seriously damaged areas, but we were without electricity for four days, the roads were impassable, and after two days we were without telephone service when the utility’s battery backup system failed.
 It seemed like a signal that the time was right to immerse ourselves in renewable energy.